metabase/metabase/docs/users-guide/05-visualizing-results.md

 Open up the visualization options for a table and you'll see the Columns tab, which displays all the columns currently being shown in the table, as well as more columns from linked tables that you can add to the current table view.

 To hide a column, click the X icon on it; that'll send it down to the "More columns" area in case you want to bring it back.
-To add a linked field, just click the + icon on it, which will bring it to the "Visible columns" section.
+To add a linked column, just click the + icon on it, which will bring it to the "Visible columns" section.
 Click and drag any of the columns listed there to rearrange the order in which they appear.
+Another super easy way to rearrange columns in a table is to simply click and drag on a column's heading to move it where you'd like it to go.

 **Note:** changing these options doesn't change the actual table itself; it just creates a custom view of it that you can save as a "question" in Metabase and refer back to later, share with others, or add to a dashboard.

-Another super easy way to rearrange columns in a table is to simply click and drag on a column's heading to move it where you'd like it to go.

 ##### Column formatting options